isabelfulcher/global_covid19_response/README.md

                           site_var = "facility",
                           R=500) -> aggregate.results

-The fields in the output are the same as for a facility-level model.
+The results are given by the data frame *aggregate.results* with the same columns ast the facility-level model.

     head(aggregate.results)